trhyss/shelfReader/README.md

 shelfReader is an application that helps speed-up and reduce errors with shelf reading.
 It is written in Python3 and uses an SQLite database.
 This software was designed to work with ExLibris Aleph v.20.

-To use shelfReader, you must export items records and create a database with three columns titled, 'barcode', 'call', and 'description'.
+To use shelfReader, you must export items records and create a database (gcCatalog.slite) with three columns titled, 'barcode', 'call', and 'description'.

 How shelfReader works:
   Scan the bar code of the first item you wish to shelf read.